wisr/building.wisr.io/src/pages/start-the-conversation-with-discussions/index.md

 A couple things to note:

 - Any topics or posts that you create will be shaded in blue to quickly highlight your activity
 - For all communities, you must be a member in order to create a topic or reply to a post.
-Public communities’ discussions are viewable, but are read only.
+Public communities’ discussions are viewable, but are read-only.
 Private and invite-only communities’ discussions are not viewable to non-members.
 - To see all of your topics and posts in all communities, click the drop-down next to your avatar in the top right of your screen and select **View your Discussions**.

 ## Code of Conduct and Etiquette for Posting